When you’re planning to start a business, these questions are probably the first things that cross your mind.

 - Income taxes

 - Other miscellaneous operating costs relevant to your business

 The typical formula is to calculate your pre-operational expenses and add three months worth of your estimated monthly expenses to get your required startup capital.
+Look into expense management best practices to find out how you can run your business in a more profitable fashion.
 Take note however that depending on the nature of your business, the number of months of operational costs you need to consider could be more than just three.
 Other businesses may require six months to a year’s worth of monthly expenses as part of their startup costs.

 Moreover, avoid starting a business without enough capital and hoping you’ll get more funding as you go along or when the business officially launch.
 During startup, it’s important to avoid such unnecessary financial stress and focus more on building your business concept and ensuring that it will comply to your vision.

 Once you have a pretty good idea of your needed startup capital, you can now put together a plan to acquire the money you need.
 You may already have the savings to start or you can begin drafting the business proposal you’ll pitch to an investor.

 On the other hand, if your estimates show that you’re unlikely to be able to afford such a business, then you can try to down size the concept or simply find another business opportunity that will suit your budget.